syncfusion-content/blazor-docs/blazor/treegrid/toolbar.md

 ---
 layout: post
 title: Toolbar in Blazor TreeGrid Component | Syncfusion
-description: Checkout and learn here all about Toolbar in Syncfusion Blazor TreeGrid component and much more details.
+description: Checkout and learn here all about toolbar in Syncfusion Blazor TreeGrid component and much more details.
 platform: Blazor
 control: Tree Grid
 documentation: ug